Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 How to identify themes in writing and literature

-To recognize themes in literature, look at what’s going on beyond the story’s literal action.
+To recognize themes in writing and literature, look at what’s going on beyond the story’s literal action.
 Ask what the characters are thinking and feeling and what might be motivating their actions.
 Authors often use both direct characterization and indirect characterization to create three-dimensional characters.
 These characters’ actions, reactions, and roles in their settings often communicate the story’s themes.

 Close reading